-It’s perfectly natural to feel sad and even heartbroken if you lose a pet.
-Pets are often a member of the family so it makes sense that you would feel very unhappy when they are gone.
+It’s perfectly normal to feel sad and even heartbroken if you lose a pet.
+Pets are often a member of the family so it makes sense that you would feel sad when they are gone.

 How do I know if what I am feeling is normal?

 Some people feel sad right away and others feel sad later.
-The grief or sadness that you feel when you lose a pet that is close to you can be complicated.
-Everyone copes differently.
+The grief or sadness that you feel when you lose a pet that you are close to can be complicated.
+Also, everyone has different ways of coping with loss.
 For example, you may feel lonely now that your pet isn’t around or you could feel angry if your pet died suddenly.
-How you react depends on a lot of things such as how long you had your pet, how the pet died, and how others respond.
+How you react depends on a lot of things such as how long you had your pet, how the pet died, and even how others respond.
 Some people may not understand why you are upset and say hurtful things such as, “It’s only an animal” or “Why are you so upset anyway- you can get another pet”.
 Try to ignore these comments and remember that your loss is very real and it takes time to heal.

 How do I get past the sadness I feel?

 Before you can “move on,” you might need time to just “be sad.”
 You may feel distracted or lost in your own thoughts for a while because it may be hard to think about anything else but the loss of your pet.
 In the meantime, make sure you eat and get enough sleep and talk to people who understand what you are going through.
 Many teens that lose a pet find it helpful to write about their feelings in a journal, draw pictures of their pet, create a scrap book, talk to a close friend, and/or create a small garden in or around your home to honor your pet.
 All of these activities will help you to hold on to the good times with your pet.

 How do I know if I need to see a counselor?